 Conditions:

 We will systematically manipulate the independent variable, the consistency of target positions, during the Learning phase.
 To accomplish this, participants will complete three different conditions: 1) In the Constant condition, the target locations will be set to a constant 22% step asymmetry throughout the Learning phase; 2) In the Low Variability condition, target locations will vary, being drawn from a normal distribution with a mean of 22% and standard deviation of 5%; and 3) In the High Variability condition, the targets will vary more widely, being drawn from a uniform distribution with a range of 5%-39% step asymmetry (Figure 1C & D).
+These conditions will have different amounts of target variability, but nearly identical means during the Learning phase, thus allowing us to test the effects of target consistency on the use-dependent bias during Washout.
 Based on our pilot testing, changing the target on a stride-by-stride basis made the task too difficult for participants; thus, for both the Low Variability and High Variability conditions, targets will change, with equal probability, every 1-5 strides.
 To prevent contamination from potential order effects, we will counterbalance the order of conditions across all participants.

 Data Collection:

-Kinetic data will be collected at a frequency of 1000 Hz from the dual belt treadmill instrumented with two force plates, one under each belt (Bertec, Columbus, OH, USA).
 Kinematic data will be collected at a frequency of 100 Hz using a Vicon MX40 motion capture system with 8 cameras and Nexus software (Vicon Motion Systems, Inc., London, UK).
-We will use a custom marker set with 7 retroreflective markers, one for each heel, each lateral malleolus, and each 5th metatarsal head.
+We will use a custom marker set with 11 retroreflective markers, one for each greater trochanter, each lateral knee, each heel, each lateral malleolus, and each 5th metatarsal head.
 The seventh marker will be placed on the left 1st metatarsal head to ensure the tracking system can differentiate between the right and left feet.
-Kinematic data will be time-synchronized with kinetic data in Nexus.

 Proposed Analysis Pipeline:

 First, any gaps in the kinematic data will be filled using a Woltring filter for small gaps (1-4 frames) and Pattern Fill for larger gaps (>4 frames) in Nexus.
 The remainder of the data analysis will be performed with custom-written MATLAB scripts (Mathworks, Natick, MA, USA).
 The code/software described in the paper is freely available online at [URL redacted for double-blind review].
 The code is available as Extended Data.
-Kinematic and kinetic data will be low pass filtered at 10 Hz using a 4th order Butterworth filter.
-(Zeni et al., 2008).
-Kinetic data will be used to detect heel strike events when the force plate reads greater that 20 N and toe off events when the force plate reads less than 20 N. Erroneous force plate events will be removed and replaced with kinematic events.
-For heel strikes this is the most anterior position of the heel marker in the sagittal plane, and for toe offs this is the most posterior position of the 5th metatarsal head in the sagittal plane.
+Kinematic data will be low pass filtered at 10 Hz using a 4th order Butterworth filter.
+Kinematic marker data will be used to select heel strike when the heel marker velocity moves from positive to negative and toe off when the 5th metatarsal head marker velocity moves from negative to positive (Zeni et al., 2008).
 Step lengths will be calculated as the sagittal difference between the leading and trailing heel markers at the moment of leading heel strike.
 The step length during the last 50 strides of the Baseline phase will be averaged and used to derive each legs’ respective target lines during that session’s learning phase.
 Step lengths will be used to calculate our primary outcome, step asymmetry index (SAI):

-SAI=Step LengthLEFT-Step LengthRIGHTStep LengthLEFT+Step LengthRIGHT*100% (1)
+SAI=Step LengthLONG-Step LengthSHORTStep LengthLONG+Step LengthSHORT*100% (1)